Two newcomers vie for reconfigured House District 66 seat

 Staires, meanwhile, wrote in a candidate questionnaire this summer that “as a longtime Republican, I have demonstrated a consistent dedication to conservative Republican principles and proudly supported Donald Trump in 2016,” adding that he would “continue to stand on my conservative Republican principles to fight for conservative solutions against socialist policies.”

-Staires, 58, grew up near Avant at the Shepherd’s Fold Christian camp, which his parents began in 1972.
-He graduated from Skiatook High School in 1982 and attended the University of Oklahoma, where he earned a bachelor’s degree in education.
+He grew up near Avant at the Shepherd’s Fold Christian camp, which his parents began in 1972.
+He graduated from Skiatook High School in 1982 and then attended the University of Oklahoma, from which he received a bachelor’s degree in education.

 Rankin, 63, grew up in Sand Springs and graduated from Charles Page High School in 1977.
 He attended Oklahoma State University, graduating in 1982 with a bachelor’s degree in agriculture education and in 1986 with a doctorate in veterinary medicine.